nominetresearch/microbit-networking-book-python/broadcast/broadcast.md

 -----------------------------------------------------

 In this activity, you will learn how you can receive a message from a broadcasting micro:bit.
-Also, you will send broadcast messages yourself.
+Also, your micro:bit will broadcast messages.

-If you are running this activity with your teacher in a classroom, your teacher’s micro:bit will be the broadcast sender and you will try to receive from this micro:bit.
+You may be running this activity with your teacher in the classroom.
+Then, your teacher’s micro:bit will be the broadcast sender, and you will try to receive from this micro:bit.

-If you are running this activity alone or with a friend, you can find the example codes for the broadcasting micro:bit in this folder.
+If you are running this activity alone or with a friend, you can download the code to run on the broadcasting micro:bit from [here](./code/Broadcast_Communications_sender.hex).
 You can use this example to test your receiver code by downloading it to a second micro:bit.

 You will complete three tasks to experiment with broadcasting: